Statistical inference for network samples using subgraph counts: The general case: Flexible sampling design

-\end{Theorem} Therefore, even in this much more flexible setting, we can recover the barycenter of the ${\bf\mu}_\F(f_i)$.
-However, the variance has now a more complex structure, and we refer to the Appendix for details.
+\end{Theorem} Therefore, even in this much more flexible setting, we can recover the barycenter of the ${\bm\mu}_\F(f_i)$.
+However, the variance has now a more complex structure (see Appendix for details).

-Following the intuition of our example of brain networks, and to make the usefulness of Theorem~\ref{lyapu2} concrete, we introduce the \emph{flexible stochastic blockmodel} (FSBm). \begin{Definition}[FSBm and embedding shape] For a symmetric matrix $B\in[0,1]^{K\times K}$ we call $\D(B)$ the set of all possible graphons with the same block structure as $B$; i.e.,
+Following the intuition of our example of brain networks, and to make the usefulness of \cref{lyapu2} concrete, we introduce the \emph{flexible stochastic blockmodel} (FSBm). \begin{Definition}[FSBm and embedding shape] For a symmetric matrix ${\bm B}\in[0,1]^{K\times K}$ we call $\D({\bm B})$ the set of all possible kernels with the same block structure as ${\bm B}$; i.e., recalling that $\mathcal{P}_K([0,1])$ is the set of partitions of $[0,1]$ in $K$ sets,